Ramsey House (Knox County, Tennessee): Design

 The Ramsey House is a two-story Late Georgian house, built primarily of local pink marble with blueish-gray limestone trim.
 This blueish-gray limestone forms a "belt" around the house about midway up the walls, and also forms the house's four corners.
 The house has a "dogtrot" kitchen wing, with the southwest corner of the kitchen wing joining the northeast corner of the main house.
 Exterior ornamentation includes hand-carved cornices and window arches consisting of nine narrow stones each.

 The house's interior follows a central hall floor plan.
 The front door opens into a hallway, with a library/parlor room to the left and a dining room to the right.
-The second floor has two bedrooms, and a passageway that leads to the second-story entrance door (the purpose of this door is uncertain).
+The second floor has two bedrooms, a bonus room, and a door which used to lead to the roof of the porch (the porch is no longer there).
 The kitchen wing is also two stories, although there is no passage from the second story of the main wing to the second story of the kitchen wing.
 The house has three chimneys— one at both ends of the main wing, and one at the end of the kitchen wing— and six fireplaces in all.
 The interior has been outfitted with period furniture, most notably two Chippendale chairs given to Francis Alexander Ramsey and his wife, Peggy, as a wedding present.